Analytical psychology: Divergences from psychoanalysis

-Jungian Analysis, as is psychoanalysis, is a method to access, experience and integrate unconscious material into awareness.
+Jungian analysis is, like psychoanalysis, a method to access, experience and integrate unconscious material into awareness.
 It is a search for the meaning of behaviours, feelings and events.
 Many are the channels to extend knowledge of the self: the analysis of dreams is one important avenue.
 Others may include expressing feelings about and through art, poetry or other expressions of creativity, the examination of conflicts and repeating patterns in a person's life.
 A comprehensive description of the process of dream interpretation is complex, in that it is highly specific to the person who undertakes it.
-Most succinctly it relies on the associations which the particular dream symbols suggest to the dreamer, which at times may be deemed "archetypal" in so far as they are supposed common to many people throughout history.
+Most succinctly, it relies on the associations which the particular dream symbols suggest to the dreamer, which at times may be deemed "archetypal" insofar as they are supposed to be common to many people throughout history.
 Examples could be a hero, an old man or woman, situations of pursuit, flying or falling.

-Whereas (Freudian) psychoanalysis relies entirely on the development of the transference in the analysand (the person under treatment) to the analyst, Jung initially used the transference and later concentrated more on a dialectical and didactic approach to the symbolic and archetypal material presented by the patient.
+Whereas Freudian psychoanalysis relies entirely on the development of the transference in the analysand (the person under treatment) to the analyst, Jung initially used the transference and later concentrated more on a dialectical and didactic approach to the symbolic and archetypal material presented by the patient.
 Moreover, his attitude towards patients departed from what he had observed in Freud's method.
 Anthony Stevens has explained it thus: